AllQuietApp/terraform-provider-allquiet/docs/resources/team_escalations.md

 Optional:

+- `effective_from` (String) If sets, the schedule will be effective from the given date in ISO 8601 format
+- `effective_until` (String) If sets, the schedule will be effective until the given date in ISO 8601 format
 - `end` (String, Deprecated) End time of the schedule.
 Format: HH:mm
 - `selected_days` (List of String, Deprecated) Selected days of the week.
 Possible values are: sun, mon, tue, wed, thu, fri, sat
 - `start` (String, Deprecated) Start time of the schedule.
 Format: HH:mm